cDMN Solver¶

 To be able to execute a spreadsheet, you need to use the cDMN solver.
 The cDMN solver consists of two main parts:

-- The IDP system, which is a knowledge reasoning engine (can be run online or downloaded via Pip).
+2. The IDP-Z3 system, a knowledge reasoning engine (can be run online or downloaded via Pip).

 The main usage is as follows: